avmesquita/getNasaImages/README.md

+# getNasaImages

+.net console application to get NASA APOD picture.

+If executed without parameters get only APOD picture.

+You can download last X days passing it to console like:

+> getNasaImages.exe 10

+All images will be saved at .\images\ folder.

 # APOD is 25 Years Old Today (6/16/2020)

 Each congratulates APOD's birthday in its own way.
 Mine was to generate a small .net core application to extract one or more images from the vast collection of the last 25 years.